|

 that reason, be careful what you put in this field.

 The last one is Purged.
-Think of this as the trash can.
+Think of this as

-your Preferences screen. |
+set in your Preferences screen. |

 |

-This section of the Main Menu (circled in red) you will
+This section of the Main Menu

-find very helpful.
-You type in a name, select last or first
+(circled in red) you will find very helpful.
+You type in a

-name, active and/or inactive and click on the 'Find' button.
+click on the 'Find' button.

 The debtor's name is searched two ways.
-One is by what you typed in
+One is by what you

 What is Active and InActive status?
-When there is an
+When

-creditor are considered 'Active'.
-Otherwise, they are
+the debtor and creditor are considered 'Active'.
+Otherwise,

-considered 'InActive'. |
+they are considered 'InActive'. |

 |

-All of the buttons circled in red on the
+All of the buttons circled in red

-screen shot on the left (on the Main Menu screen) will be addressed in this
+on the screen shot on the left (on the Main Menu screen)

-buttons are located on the Daily Tasks tab, Other tab, Admin
+the Daily Tasks tab, Other tab, and Admin tab.

-These buttons all go to there own screens and, as stated above,
+These buttons all go to there own screens

-will be discussed individually later.
+and, as stated above, will be discussed individually later.

 |